ScazLab/HRC-model-set/README.md

 To insert these files into your SolidWorks model, open your .dwg or .dxf file under file>open.
 You will be re-directed to the DWG/DXF wizard in which you can specify a series of import options like scale and origin of the image.
 You want to make sure to import the file as a 2D sketch in your part.

-In order to create the embeded feature, you may have to re-trace your fiduciary marker sketch using the "Convert Entities" tool.
+In order to create the embedded feature, you may have to re-trace your fiduciary marker sketch using the "Convert Entities" tool.
 Then, highlight the dark areas of the marker and use the "Extruded Cut" feature to cut into your bracket enough to be able to distinguish the marker, but not too far as to cut through the wall of the bracket.

 __Cost Analysis__